kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 Watch people who are good at what they’re doing and copy them.

-I didn’t finish college buy I’m more competent than my batchmates who finished college because I continued studying after I started working.
+I didn’t finish college but I’m more competent than my batchmates who finished college because I continued studying after I started working.

 The average college graduate has fourteen years of education.